Computer Science MComp

 Here in Sheffield our world-class research is advancing our understanding of computer science, and leading to practical applications that are enhancing people’s lives.
 From cutting-edge artificial intelligence that could transform dementia treatment, to text engineering methods that fight the spread of disinformation online, our research is delivering tremendous impact.

-Many of our lecturers are leading computer scientists with international reputations, and their research shapes and inspires what you will be taught.
+Many of our lecturers are also leading research computer scientists with international reputations, and their research shapes and inspires what you will be taught.
 This means that what we teach you at Sheffield is right up to date.
 Also, through a research-led education we hope to inspire a sense of creativity and curiosity that will set you on a life-long path of learning and discovery.

 As well as our first-class teaching, the hands-on practical skills and industry experience you’ll gain in Sheffield will pave the way for an exciting career.
 Every year our students go on to work for some of the biggest and most innovative companies in the world.

-We teach using industry-standard tools so that you can hit the ground running, and we also help you to develop the problem solving and communication skills that employers really value.
+We teach using industry-standard tools, so that you can hit the ground running, and we also help you to develop the problem solving and communication skills that employers really value.
 We also prepare you for making decisions that will affect others: it’s crucial that as a computer science professional you understand the ethical implications of your work and are mindful of its environmental impact.

 Your lectures, practical classes, tutorials and seminars are usually held on the University campus.
 The Diamond is a world-class building, home to all engineering undergraduates and where most of your practical sessions will take place.
 Our investment of £81m in the building and £20m for lab equipment is helping us to develop innovative teaching and learning experiences.